 To this end, we propose an adversarial framework that learns to craft perturbations using a multi-task objective function that combines a structure loss and a semantic adversarial loss to train, end-to-end, a fully convolutional neural network (FCNN).
 The structure loss supports the learning of the properties of a target image filter to control the structure of the perturbation.
-The semantic adversarial loss accounts for pre-defined groups of labels and prevents the classifier from predicting a label from the same group (e.g.~a semantically similar category).
-The proposed framework, FilterFool, substantially extends our previous work~\cite{shamsabadi2019edgefool} by learning the residual of filters to generate different types of adversarial enhancement and, by defining the semantic adversarial loss, improves the effectiveness of adversarial examples.
-We validate FilterFool on ImageNet~\cite{deng2009imagenet} with three classifiers, namely ResNet50, ResNet18~\cite{he2016deep} and AlexNet~\cite{krizhevsky2012imagenet} using Log transformation, Gamma correction, and linear and non-linear detail enhancement as filters.
-The code implementing FilterFool is available at {\url{https://github.com/AliShahin/FilterFool}}.
+The semantic adversarial loss accounts for pre-defined groups of labels and prevents the classifier from predicting a label from the same group (i.e.~a semantically similar category).
+The proposed framework, FilterFool, extends our previous work~\cite{shamsabadi2019edgefool} by learning the residual of filters to generate different types of adversarial enhancement.
+We also introduce a semantic adversarial loss that improves the effectiveness of adversarial examples.
+We validate FilterFool on ImageNet~\cite{deng2009imagenet} with three classifiers, namely ResNet50, ResNet18~\cite{he2016deep} and AlexNet~\cite{krizhevsky2012imagenet} using Log transformation, Gamma correction, linear and non-linear detail enhancement as filters.
+The code implementing FilterFool is available at {\url{https://github.com/smartcameras/FilterFool}}.